Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 The UBS4 gives the PERFECT TENSE a "B" rating (almost certain).

-▣ "sent His Son to be the propitiation for our sins" See note at 1 John 2:2.
+▣ "sent His Son to be the propitiation for our sins" See note at 1 John 2:2 and the Special Topic below.

 SPECIAL TOPIC: SON OF GOD